Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

 Take for example.

-Schools like UNILAG, …… require the minimum JAMB score of 200 but will divide that by 8 to see if you meet the cut-off point for that department.
+UNILAG may fix their JAMB cut-off mark at 200 but will divide that by 8 to see if you meet the cut-off point for your department.

 200/8 is just 25 points.

-But what if your University is one of those that does not conduct Post UTME?
+But what if your University is one of those UNIVERSITIES THAT DOES NOT CONDUCT Post UTME?

-You can now see that just meeting the JAMB cut-off mark does NOT exactly boost your chances of admission— it only qualifies you for Post UTME screening.
+You can now see that just meeting the JAMB cut-off mark does NOT exactly boost your chances of admission— it ONLY qualifies you for Post UTME or screening.

 It is by exceeding that cut-off mark that your efforts on how to gain admission in Nigeria University is crowned with success.

-So we researched the best JAMB score for these competitive courses, assuming you obtained As and B’s in O/level:
+We researched the best JAMB score for these competitive courses, assuming you obtained A’s and B’s in O’Level:

-But if you had more or only “credits” in your O/level, you’d have to score way higher than the above recommendations.
+But if you had more or only “credits” in your O’Level, you will have to score even higher than the above recommendations.

 …and maybe, Post UTME.